-Undergraduate students are encouraged to participate in the development of gravitational-wave astronomy through the LIGO Project.
+Undergraduate students are encouraged to participate in the development of gravitational-wave astronomy through LIGO - the Laser Inferometer Gravitational Wave Observatory.
 This intensive summer program takes place each year at Caltech, funded in part through the Research Experiences for Undergraduates (REU) Program of the National Science Foundation.
 Undergraduate students from all institutions (both U.S. and foreign) are invited to apply.

 The Student-Faculty Programs office provides administrative support to several NASA/JPL summer programs, which include NASA Space Grant, NASA PGGURP, and JPLSIP.
 Students apply directly to these programs.
 However, once admitted, students may live on the Caltech campus and will join a large community of undergraduate researchers.